zxc916684603/ecs/intl.en-US/User Guide/Security groups/Scenarios.md

 If your account is in the same intranet with another account in the same region, and you want to allow a remote connection to the instance in a security group of that account, follow the example below to add a security group rule.

 -   Allow another account in the intranet to connect to your instance.
-    -   VPC: ensure  instances of both accounts [跨账号VPC互连](../../intl.en-US/Quick Start/跨账号VPC互连.md#)  before adding the security group rules shown in the following table.
+    -   VPC: ensure instances of both accounts [establish an intranet connection between VPCs under different accounts](https://www.alibabacloud.com/help/doc-detail/44843.htm) before adding the security group rules shown in the following table.

         |Network Type|NIC|Rule Direction|Authorization Policy|Protocol Type|Port Range|Authorization Type|Authorization Object|Priority|
         |VPC|N/A|Inbound|Allow|Windows: RDP\(3389\)|3389/3389|Address Field Access|The private IP address of the other instance|1|